 Correct.
 So we're gonna increase bounce to the front.So this angle it's a little steeper, but we don't sacrifice the performance and playability in the trailing edge so it allows players to have that lower, more consistent flight but also have the ability to open up that wedge and have some versatility around the greens.

 OK you've got slightly different finishes there.
-How did you decide what finish to come out with?
+How did you decide which finish to come out with?

 A little bit of market research, a little bit of tour player research.
 We've got our gorgeous classic chrome which a lot of people love.
 We've got the steel gray which is kind of a charcoal finish with a bit of brush to it, and then we've got this really cool new finish called Jet Black and the cool thing about it's a very modern look.